kcarnold/cs344/content/units/01introduction/_index.md

 Students who complete this unit will demonstrate that they can:

-- Explain history of AI and some of its major milestones
+- Identify some of the major milestones in the history of AI.
 - Contrast contemporary ML-based and numerical AI with classical rule-based and symbolic AI
-- Describe how modern ML uses data to learn parameters for a program
+- Describe how modern machine learning uses data to learn parameters for a program
+- Implement basic numerical computing operations using NumPy
 - Implement a simple image classifier on a pre-wrangled dataset using fast.ai.
-- Implement basic numerical computing operations using NumPy

  Materials